 4. Load Cloud Shell from top of the Azure Portal.
 Connect to Exchange:

 Get-User firstname.lastname@example.org | Set-User -AuthenticationPolicy “Allow Basic Auth SMTP”

 7. Optionally, force the policy to apply within 30 minutes:

 Set-User email@example.com -STSRefreshTokensValidFrom $([System.DateTime]::UtcNow)

-Now your users and devices will be able to connect without MFA requirement from trusted offices, and you can set up Scan to Email functions to use account you created.
+Now your users and devices will be able to connect without MFA requirement from trusted offices, and you can set up Scan to Email functions to use the account you created.

 Righto – time have a cup of tea and reward yourself for not chopping off a leg to fix an itch! 🤣🤣